seunghophysics/hp_remove/README.md

 For more details, check out individual files.

-Hot Pixel Modereation Sequences
+Hot Pixel Moderation Sequences
 ===============================

 There are three moderation steps applied in the main program.

 * **Mod1**

 	Averages out any pixel brighter than a pre-set threshold.
 Each hot pixel value is replaced with the average of its "good" neighbors(surrounding non-hot pixels with values lower than the thresold).
 The lower the threshold, the more bright pixels are removed.
-But you might not want to set it lower than your signal, because Mod1 might even average out good pixels in your signal.
+But you might not want to set it lower than your signal, because Mod1 might even average out the good pixels in your signal.

 * **Mod2**